 Our cylinder volume calculator enables calculating the volume of that solid.
-Whether you want to figure how much water fits in the can, coffee in your favorite mug, or even what's the volume of a drinking straw - you're in the right place.
+Whether you want to figure out how much water fits in a can, coffee in your favorite mug, or even the volume of a drinking straw – you're in the right place.
 The other option is calculating the volume of a cylindrical shell (hollow cylinder).

 How to calculate volume of a cylinder?

 Let's start from the beginning – what is a cylinder?
 It's a solid bounded by a cylindrical surface and two parallel planes.
 We can imagine it as a solid physical tin having lids on top and bottom.
 To calculate its volume, we need to know two parameters – the radius (or diameter) and height:

 cylinder volume = π × cylinder radius² × cylinder height